 System design is the process of defining, developing, and designing systems that satisfy the specific needs and requirements of an organization.
 It defines elements of a system such as modules, architecture, components, interfaces, and the data for a system based on the specified requirements.
 The previous chapter discussed the detailed analysis of the existing system, constraints, and a feasible alternative chosen.
 This chapter deals with the design of the proposed system, objectives, description, interfaces, database design, data dictionary, and system security.

-4.2 Objectives of the New System
+4.2 Objective of the New System

 The main objective of the new system is to design and develop an easy-to-use and interactive internet-based student voting system for the Department of Data and Information Science, Faculty of Multi-Disciplinary Studies, University of Ibadan.
 This system provides a remote mechanism that enables students to vote at their convenience and saves voters time and energy from long queues and complex voting processes and procedures.